About

 Pricing information

-I base pricing coverage on Tidio's official pricing page, marketplace listings, and supporting third-party analyses.
-Tidio's pricing is more complicated than it first appears because human conversations, AI conversations, and automation usage sit on different meters.
-I call that out directly because it comes up often in negative reviews.
+I base pricing coverage on Tidio's official pricing page, I chekc marketplace listings for comments, and try to work out how much Tidio will cost you depending on your needs.
+Tidio's pricing is no more complicated than its competition's, but it's easy to be slightly confused in this niche: human conversations, AI conversations, and automation usage sit on different meters.

 Competitor data

 For alternatives, I compare Tidio with competitor profiles on major review platforms and with published pricing from the vendors themselves.
-I try to keep those comparisons practical rather than speculative.
+I try to keep those comparisons practical rather than speculative, but I can't install every tool to run a perfect hands-on comparison.

 Editorial independence